Vcapon1/menu-masters/README.md

 ## Current status

-Public portfolio version in preparation.
+Public portfolio version of a real product.

-This repository is being reorganized to better represent the product, interface, and engineering decisions behind the project.
+This repository is being organized to better represent the product, interface, and engineering decisions behind the platform.

-## Next steps

-- Remove sensitive environment configuration
-- Add screenshots
-- Improve documentation
-- Refine public project structure

 ## Author